 For more about the new Mini check out.

 - CoolSmartPhone for some great screenshots, including the one above, showing how the new features work.

 - Operawatch has lots of goodies; a link to a gallery of photos uploaded using the new version, the Mini 3.0 Simulator and videos demonstrating the new features.

 “This deal violates the entire ethos of YouTube, not free, not open, exclusive, no community, limited, censorship, etc, etc.”

 I guess the best that can be said about the Verzion-YouTube placement is that

 - It’s the only way Verizon users can get any YouTube content as the carrier blocks them from TinyTube (review), MyMobileClips (review) and all other off-portal video content.

-- It's apparently not going to cost V-Cast users anything extra above the $15/month V-Cast fee.
-V-Cast is actually a good deal if only because it includes unlimited mobile web browsing (but downloading).
+- It’s apparently not going to cost V-Cast users anything extra above the $15/month V-Cast fee.
+V-Cast is actually a good deal if only because it includes unlimited mobile web browsing (but not downloading).